Video Comments Policy

 Benevolent Dictatorship

-The comments on SSV are designed to facilitate the free exchange of ideas - and to help promote better videos (in the future) as well as to help visitors improve their skills.
-But SSV isn't a 'free country'.
-It's a benevolent dicatatorship.
+Instead, it's a benevolent dicatatorship.
 It's also a site designed around gaining ad revenue and sponosorships.
 Therefore, if you have a problem with the site, the content, or even the sponsors feel free to express that if you can do so constructively.
 But be forewarned that if SSV administrators don't like what you're saying, your comments may be removed.
 As such, the best way to communicate a problem, concern, or gripe, is to use the site's contact page.